 We hear a lot about the role that CBD plays in the endocannabinoid system which regulates many important functions for our body mainly due to the fact that the receptors of this system are exclusively sensitive to cannabinoids.
 However, still very few people talk about the impact of cannabinoids on the rest of the systems in our body.
 The endocannabinoid system is not the only one that regulates our nervous system and our immune system.
 The serotonin system is also involved in this process and does not play a less important role than the endocannabinoid system.

-As you can guess, if you are told about the serotonin system, it is because CBD directly impacts this system.
+As you can guess, if we are talking about the serotonin system, it is because CBD directly impacts this system.
 Just as much as it impacts the endocannabinoid system.

 No time to read it all?